yjhjaja/collaboration-and-competition/README.md

 - [Windows (32-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)
 - [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-Then, place the file in the folder, i.e., the one that contains the current markdown file, and unzip (or decompress) the file.
+Then, place the file in the folder, i.e., the one containing the current markdown file, and unzip (or decompress) the file.

 ## Step 3: Explore the Environment

-After following the instructions above, open Tennis.ipynb and follow the instructions to learn how to control the agents.
+Open Tennis.ipynb and follow the instructions to learn how to control the agents.